CalebFields/Pigeon/Pigeon/docs/ARCHITECTURE_OVERVIEW.md

   - Derive short auth tokens via BLAKE2b-MAC when needed
   - Manage nonces by prefixing the ciphertext with the randomly generated nonce

-**Why it matters:** provides authenticated encryption for messages and at-rest data with well-vetted primitives.
+**Purpose:** provides authenticated encryption for messages and at-rest data with well-vetted primitives.

 ---